Olivia Moultrie broke headlines recently when she became the youngest soccer player to earn a contract in the NWSL at age 15.

 Let’s take a look at what players in the United States make player soccer.
 The MLS is the first-division professional men’s soccer league in the United States.

-While the salaries are clearly far below those in the MLS, they have risen for the 8th straight year in a row.
+While the salaries are far below those in the MLS, they have risen for the 8th straight year.

 What level of soccer do you get paid?